michel1991/ocp-java-11/interfaces/md/BUILT_IN_FI.md

 Both are functional interfaces in the java.util.function package, making option A true.
 Additionally, both lack parameters, making option B true.
-The major difference between the two is that Supplier˂Double˃ takes the generic type Double, while the other does not take any generic type and instead uses the primitive double.
+The major difference between the two is that Supplier<Double> takes the generic type Double, while the other does not take any generic type and instead uses the primitive double.
 For this reason, options C and E are true statements.